 # Oceanic Binding

-This binding integrates the Oceanic water softener and management system (www.oceanic.be (opens new window), but also distributed by Syr in Germany (www.syr.de (opens new window))).
-The binding supports the Limex IQ and Limex Pro water softeners and require the optional CAN-Serial gateway has to be installed
+This binding integrates the Oceanic water softener and management system (<www.oceanic.be (opens new window)>, also distributed by Syr in Germany at <www.syr.de (opens new window)>).
+The binding supports the Limex IQ and Limex Pro water softeners and requires the optional CAN-Serial gateway to be installed.

 # Supported Things

-• network - A water softener that can be reached through a TCP proxy.
-See Known Issues below as when to use this kind of configuration
+- network - A water softener that can be reached through a TCP proxy.
+See Known Issues below for when to use this configuration.

 # Thing Configuration

-The serial Thing configuration requires the name of the serial port that is used to connect openHAB with the Oceanic unit, and the interval period in seconds to poll the Oceanic unit
+The serial Thing configuration requires the name of the serial port used to connect openHAB with the Oceanic unit, and the interval period in seconds to poll the Oceanic unit.

 # Channels